tprasadtp/ubuntu-post-install/docs/faq/errors.md

 [    Notice     ] This Script is not designed to run on this () distro/release.
 ```

-- It means that you do not have _lsb-release_ package installed.
+- It might also that you do not have _lsb-release_ package installed.
 It happens usually on docker containers.
 See [What are its dependencies?
 What do I need on my system to run this?](/faq/dependencies/#what-do-i-need-to-run-this)
 - Install `lsb-release` package using `apt-get -y install lsb-release`
 - In the case above you are probably missing other dependencies as well.
 It might be a good idea to install those dependencies first.